+Firerate uint8 0

-Firerate byte: Amount to decrease ranged weapon's firerate value by.
-Decreasing by a larger value will allow the ranged weapon to fire more often.
+The value of the attached ranged weapon's Firerate property is reduced by the value of this property.
+A larger decrease will allow for the ranged weapon to fire more often.

+Paintable flag

-Paintable flag: Specified if the attachment should be affected by Steam Economy ranged weapon skins that include support for attachments.
+When this flag is included, the attachment should be affected by Steam Economy skins that include support for skinning attachments.